Caring for your oak staircase

 Try to avoid wearing shoes on your oak staircase which can introduce and compress grit into the stairs and cause scuff marks, as can dog claws.
 Heeled shoes also compress more weight over a smaller surface area which can be detrimental to your stair treads.
 You can mitigate the impact of shoes and pets by carpeting your stairs or adding a runner to reduce the amount of wear on the treads whilst leaving the attractive wood visible.

-Your stairs receive a lot of wear and tear so it keeps your staircase looking good, it helps to reduce the build up of grit and dust, which can cause damage over time.
+Your stairs receive a lot of wear and tear over the years, as they are used daily.
+Cleaning your oak glass staircase regularly keeps your staircase looking good at all times and helps to reduce the build up of grit and dust, which can cause damage over time.
 This can be done with regular brushing or vacuuming of the treads and by wiping the stringers and balustrade with a clean, dry cloth (avoiding any cleaning agents or solvents which can damage the lacquer).
 If needed a clean damp cloth can be used and the area then dried with a soft, dry cloth.
 Handrails should also be wiped down with a clean cloth to reduce the build of dirt and grease from hands.

 Please take care when mopping floors at the base of the stairs as the cleaning fluids, dirt and the abrasive act of mopping can damage the lacquer or paint at the base of the stairs.